Nolumweb/alx-pre_course/0x01-git/README.md

-Doing hard things is part of the game.
+Doing hard things is the game plan.